-Eni supports the goal of preventing the exploitation and trade of minerals by armed groups that finance regional conflicts and contribute to humanitarian crises.
-In the Democratic Republic of the Congo ("DRC") region, human rights violations have been found to be partially financed by the exploitation and trade of "Conflict Minerals" (known as "3TG") – and which consists of Tantalum, Tin, Tungsten (and the minerals that they are derived from – Columbite-tantalite (coltan), cassiterite and wolframite and Gold).
-Because of these concerns, in 2012 the United States Security and Exchange Commission enacted the Section 1502 of the Dodd-Frank Act, requiring companies listed in the US markets to disclose their eventual use of conflict minerals.
+Eni supports the goal of preventing the exploitation of minerals for the purpose of funding or supporting human rights violations.
+In the Democratic Republic of the Congo ("DRC") region, human rights violations have been found to be partially financed by the exploitation and trade of certain "conflict minerals" (known as "3TG", consisting of Tantalum, Tin, Tungsten - and the minerals from which they are derived, i.e. Columbite-tantalite (coltan), cassiterite and wolframite - and Gold).

 As part of Eni’s commitment to corporate sustainability and respecting and promoting human rights in our own operations including the activities performed by our Business Partners, Eni has in place guidelines, procedures and standard contractual terms & conditions that:

-- require compliance with the Eni Code of Ethics and Human Rights Guidelines as contractual obligations towards Eni
+- Require compliance with the Eni Code of Ethics and Human Rights Guidelines as a contractual obligations towards Eni;

-- require periodical checks of compliance with those standards through specific audits.
+- Require periodical monitoring of compliance with those standards through audits.

-- we have recommended our relevant suppliers to implement a policy regarding responsible sourcing of Conflict Minerals, including the exercise of due diligence to investigate the source of these minerals, and encouraging our suppliers to do likewise with their suppliers.
+- We have required our relevant suppliers to implement a policy regarding responsible sourcing of Conflict Minerals, including the exercise of due diligence to investigate the source of these minerals, and encouraging our suppliers to do likewise with their suppliers.
 To date all of our suppliers of conflict minerals have adopted a policy regarding responsible sourcing and have made progress in tracing the supply chain.
-We have obtained representations that the smelters in our supply chain are certified smelters with the CFSI program
+We have obtained representations that the vast majority of the smelters in our supply chain are certified smelters with the CFSI program;

 - Since the beginning of the compliance program, we have included in all new supply contracts entered into by the Eni Group regarding products that contain or may contain conflict minerals updated purchasing terms and conditions to reflect this policy;

-Concerns and violations of this policy can be reported to Eni via existing grievance channels for ethics or compliance violations at https://www.eni.com/portal-forms/tools/processSegnalazione.do?locale=it_IT
+- Concerns and violations of this policy can be reported to Eni via the existing channels for ethics or compliance violations at https://www.eni.com/portal-forms/tools/processSegnalazione.do?locale=it_IT